 There are many valid concerns about data and the growing importance of AI and data in our society.
 Some of our routine activities involve data collection whether through apps, loyalty cards or other mechanisms, and we may not have fully considered the implications of our consent.
 In other contexts, such as banking or healthcare, we tend to be more aware of the importance of data privacy.
 Public understanding of data privacy and consent vary and as data collection continues, education around data literacy will be necessary to remove barriers of understanding and instill trust in the process.

 There are many beneficial applications of AI that do not involve any private individual personal data.
 What we need is the aggregate, anonymized data.
 There is a misconception that data usage is akin to identity theft.
 But an AI model doesn’t need your name, address, SIN.
-In a healthcare context, once somebody understands that data can be used to give them a better treatment pathway, and potentially save their life, the fear goes way down.
+In a health care context, when individuals realize that data can improve their treatment and potentially save lives, their fears diminish significantly

 So yes, policies are important, but this is a team effort.
 Education and policy together, is key to building trust and empowering the public to make informed decisions.